Animal Intake Process

 If you need to relinquish your animal(s) immediately, please visit this page on our website to find other shelters and rescue groups around your area.

 Please note we do not take in stray animals.
-In an effort to increase the likelihood of a stray being reunited with their owner we ask that you contact your local animal services shelter for assistance.
+In an effort to increase the likelihood of a stray being reunited with their owner we ask that you contact your local animal services shelter

 For more information about the Houston Humane Society surrender process, please read our Animal Intake Process.